freelan-developers/freelan/BUILD.md

 Generally Linux users can just use the binaries provided by their package manager, but other platforms such as Mac OSX or Windows may need to build these libraries explicitely.

-To build the third-party libraries, you can use [teapot](https://github.com/freelan-developers/teapot).
+To build the third-party libraries, you can use [teapot](https://github.com/freelan-developers/teapot) (be sure to have `python 2.7` and `perl` installed).
 Check its [documentation](http://teapot-builder.readthedocs.org/en/latest/) for details, or just type the following command at the root of FreeLAN's repository:

 > teapot build